-Another measure of success in predicting stock travel time is to examine the differences in the number of days between the observed passage of a certain proportion of the run (10%, 50% or %90) and the predicted passage of that same proportion of the run Table 7 shows those differences for four stocks at five dams.
+Another measure of success in predicting stock travel time is to examine the differences in the number of days between the observed passage of a certain proportion of the run (10%, 50% or 90%) and the predicted passage of that same proportion of the run.
+Table 8 shows those differences for four stocks at five dams.
 Perfect correspondence would result in 0 in all cells.
 Consistent errors in modeling would result in a bias either advancing or retarding all predictions, but that does not seem to be the case for this year.
-Observed cumulative passage is potentially biased late (especially for low numbers) because fish passage is a discrete process (i.e. all discrepencies may be slightly large, however not likely greater than one).
+Observed cumulative passage is potentially biased late (especially for low numbers) because fish passage is a discrete process.